IA-64

-IA-64 (Intel Itanium architecture) is the instruction set architecture (ISA) of the Itanium family of 64-bit Intel microprocessors.
+IA-64 (Intel Itanium architecture) is the instruction set architecture (ISA) of the discontinued Itanium family of 64-bit Intel microprocessors.
 The basic ISA specification originated at Hewlett-Packard (HP), and was subsequently implemented by Intel in collaboration with HP.
 The first Itanium processor, codenamed Merced, was released in 2001.

 The Itanium architecture is based on explicit instruction-level parallelism, in which the compiler decides which instructions to execute in parallel.
 This contrasts with superscalar architectures, which depend on the processor to manage instruction dependencies at runtime.
-In all Itanium models, up to and including Tukwila, cores execute up to six instructions per clock cycle.
+In all Itanium models, up to and including Tukwila, cores execute up to six instructions per cycle.

 In 2008, Itanium was the fourth-most deployed microprocessor architecture for enterprise-class systems, behind x86-64, Power ISA, and SPARC.

+In 2019, Intel announced the discontinuation of the last supported CPUs for the IA-64 architecture.
+Microsoft Windows versions from Server 2003 to Server 2008 R2 supported IA-64; later versions did not support it.
+The Linux kernel supported it for much longer but dropped support by version 6.7 in 2024 (while still supported in Linux 6.6 LTS).
+Only a few other operating systems, such as HP-UX, OpenVMS, and FreeBSD, ever supported IA-64; HP-UX and OpenVMS still support it, but FreeBSD discontinued support in FreeBSD 11.

 History

-Development: 1989–2000
+Development

 In 1989, HP began to become concerned that reduced instruction set computing (RISC) architectures were approaching a processing limit at one instruction per cycle.
 Both Intel and HP researchers had been exploring computer architecture options for future designs and separately began investigating a new concept known as very long instruction word (VLIW) which came out of research by Yale University in the early 1980s.

 VLIW is a computer architecture concept (like RISC and CISC) where a single instruction word contains multiple instructions encoded in one very long instruction word to facilitate the processor executing multiple instructions in each clock cycle.
 Typical VLIW implementations rely heavily on sophisticated compilers to determine at compile time which instructions can be executed at the same time and the proper scheduling of these instructions for execution and also to help predict the direction of branch operations.
 The value of this approach is to do more useful work in fewer clock cycles and to simplify processor instruction scheduling and branch prediction hardware requirements, with a penalty in increased processor complexity, cost, and energy consumption in exchange for faster execution.